-The Secretary shall be responsible for taking, recording, and distributing minutes to members of the Class Executive Board, the Faculty Advisor, and the Program Director from each Student Class Government meeting within 14 days.
+The Secretary shall be responsible for taking, recording, and distributing minutes to members of the Class Executive Board, the Faculty Advisor, and the Associate Director of the DPT Program, from each Student Class Government meeting within 14 days.

-All officers shall participate in all Class Government meetings, and serve as liaisons between the Student Class Government and the student body for the class.
+All officers shall participate in all Class Government meetings and serve as liaisons between the Student Class Government and the student body for the class.

 SECTION III.
 DUTIES OF REPRESENTATIVES and CHAIRS OF THE STUDENT CLASS GOVERNMENT: ELECTED OR APPOINTED.

 1. DPT Curriculum Committee Representative: